Introduction and Interview by David Wagstaff

 When I was first approached by small businesses to provide management consulting services, I tried pricing projects as I had for larger businesses.
-While some smaller clients engaged me and were happy with results, I found over time I have been more successful with smaller upfront project costs and then providing consistent value over years at a time.
+While some smaller clients engaged me and were happy with the results, I found over time I have been more successful with smaller upfront project costs and then providing consistent value over years at a time.
 People are more comfortable paying for services once they see what value can be produced.
-That is lower upfront costs lowers their risk.
-And for me its an investment in getting to know the customer.
+That is lower upfront costs lower their risk.
+And for me, it’s an investment in getting to know the customer.

 I grew up knowing that I always wanted to be my own boss.
 When I was a teenager, I would buy t-shirts wholesale and register as a vendor at local car shows to re-sell them.
 I loved the business aspect and the ability to control my schedule, but I always sucked at the sales side, so once high school passed, I let go of the idea and went on to college.

 After graduating college, I started my corporate journey, always advancing at each company.
 It was thrilling for a while, particularly when I was leading large teams or implementing new processes.
 However, I always had that nagging feeling that I “someday” wanted to work for myself.

 Months turn into years, and there was a period of time when I started to feel like I was at a point where I was making too much money to change my direction.
 But I wasn’t entirely happy.
 I was beginning to feel like my time was simply just a sacrifice for money, instead of enjoying my life and the way I spent my time.